neuralmagic/deepsparse/docs/llms/README.md

 GSM is a linguistically diverse set of grade school math word problems and a notoriously difficult task for LLMs, as evidenced by the 0% zero-shot accuracy of MPT-7B-base.
 By fine-tuning with a very small set of ~7k training examples, we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality!

 The key insight from our paper is that we can prune the network during the fine-tuning process!
-We apply the [SparseGPT pruning algorithm](https://arxiv.org/pdf/2301.00774.pdf) after fine-tuning and retrain for one extra epoch.
+We apply [SparseGPTm](https://arxiv.org/pdf/2301.00774.pdf) after fine-tuning and retrain for one extra epoch.
 The result is a 60% sparse-quantized model with limited accuracy drop on GSM:

 <p align="center">
   <img width="50%" src="images/gsm8k-accuracy.png" />
 </p>

-The 60% sparse-quantized model runs (--- UPDATE: xxx ---) faster in DeepSparse than the baseline model:
+Now, with DeepSparse, we can take advantage of sparsity to increase performance.
+In DeepSparse, the 60% sparse-quantized model runs (--- UPDATE: xxx ---) faster than the dense baseline:

 <p align="center">
   <img width="50%" src="images/gsm8k-performance.png" />